Get a free, no obligation personal loan quote with rates as low as 9.99%

 Final Thoughts

 Selling privately can help you save on real estate commissions, but if you don’t handle the process properly, you might not save as much as you think, or anything at all.
-Before deciding whether or not to use a real estate agent, be sure to weigh the pros and cons, and consider all the work involved in selling a home on your own.
+Before deciding whether to use a real estate agent, weigh the pros and cons, and consider all the work involved in selling a home on your own.

 Lisa Rennie avatar on Loans Canada